 - chart paper

-- materials for making a class book
+- materials for making a collaborative book

 - culture: the beliefs, social customs, and traits of racial, ethnic, religious, or social groups

 - diversity: the presence of unlike elements and features in a group